William Stobie: Discovery as an informer

 Stobie's informing did not go unnoticed and in May 1992 he narrowly avoided being killed by other members of the West Belfast Brigade who suspected he was a "tout".
 At the time Stobie was operating the switchboard at Circle Taxis on the Shankill when their offices were raided by the police and the owners questioned about a taxi that had been ordered to the Glencairn estate.
-This car had been hijacked whilst on that call by the UVF and used in an abortive operation by the group.
-West Belfast brigadier Johnny Adair was told by a friend that Stobie had told the police about the incident and it was decided that he would be shot as an informer.
+This car had been hijacked by the UVF and used in an abortive operation.
+West Belfast brigadier Johnny Adair was told by a friend that Stobie had told the police about the incident, and it was decided that he would be shot as an informer.

-On the evening of 21 May 1992, Stobie was called to the house of Jackie Thompson on Snugville Street where a party was being held, with Adair and fellow UDA members Donald Hodgen, Tommy Potts and others in attendance.
+On the evening of 21 May 1992, Stobie was called to the house of Jackie Thompson on Snugville Street where a party was being held with Adair and fellow UDA members Donald Hodgen, Tommy Potts, and others in attendance.
 Stobie did not attend so Thompson and Hodgen drove up to his house and dragged him out.
-They took him to an alleyway where Adair was waiting and after a struggle a fleeing Stobie was shot five times in the back and legs.
-However he survived the attack despite his injuries.
+They took him to an alleyway where Adair was waiting and, after a struggle, the fleeing Stobie was shot five times in the back and legs.
+He survived the attack despite his injuries.

 Pat Finucane

-According to Henry McDonald and Jim Cusack, Stobie provided the gun used to kill Pat Finucane and they further claimed that once he gave the weapon to the hit team he called the RUC to let them know that a killing was about to take place.
+According to Henry McDonald and Jim Cusack, Stobie provided the gun used to kill Pat Finucane, and they further claimed that once he gave the weapon to the hit team, he called the RUC to let them know that a killing was about to take place.
 In April 1999, as part of the Stevens Enquiry, Stobie was arrested and charged with Finucane's murder.
-In June that year, as agreed, journalist Ed Moloney published Stobie's version of the circumstances of Finucane's death.
+In June that year, journalist Ed Moloney published Stobie's version of the circumstances of Finucane's death.
 The charges were later commuted to aiding and abetting the murder.
 Stobie's trial eventually collapsed because of the failure of Neil Mulholland, by now Northern Ireland Office Press Officer, to take the witness stand.

-Stevens 3

-Stobie was rearrested and charged with murder as a result of Stevens 3.
-At his trial the chief witness, Neil Mullholland, refused to take the witness stand and Stobie was released.
-In his overview and recommendations John Stevens stated:

-I have uncovered enough evidence to lead me to believe that the murders of Patrick Finucane and Brian Adam Lambert could have been prevented.